Some R functions are in libraries that have to be explicitly loaded. You

 not deviate far from a straight line.
 To chack against a normal

-where x is the sample to be tested.
+distribution, use qqnorm(x) where x is the sample to be tested.
 More

-generally, you can test if x
+generally, you can test if x comes from any distribution using

-qqplot(x, dist)
+qqplot(x, dist).

 options(repr.plot.width = 6)